animator/learn-python/contrib/pandas/datetime.md

 2024-05-25
 ```

-### Pandas `DateTime` is Efficient than Built-in `DateTime` library in various aspects like:
+### Built-in vs pandas date & time operations

-- **In pandas, you may add a time delta to a full column of dates in a single action, but Python's datetime requires a loop.**
+In `pandas`, you may add a time delta to a full column of dates in a single action, but Python's datetime requires a loop.

-Example using Pandas DateTime:
+Example in Pandas:

 ```python
 import pandas as pd